OyvindSabo/compendiums/01-introduction.md

 **MIMD**\
 CPUs have multiple cores nowadays.
 Each core can execute instructions independently, and cores can work on different pieces of data.

+The principal distinction between different MIMD systems is whether they are shared-memory or distributed-memory systems.
+In shared-memory systems, each processor or core can directly access every memory location, while in distributed-memory systems, each processor has its own private memory

 **SPMD**\
 Single Program Multiple Data is essentially MPI (Message Passing Interface); you run the same program on multiple physical machines, usually in the context of a supercomputer.
 These individual instances in turn execute the Same Program on Different pieces of Data.